SatanWoo/SJTUFlow/README.md

 TODO:
 ========
 SceneDesign:
-1. open scene file
-2. save scene file
-3. undo and redo
+1. undo and redo

+2. save model imported

-4. reset the object to initialization
+3. reset the object to initialization

-5. relate the move steps to the zoom rate
+4. relate the move steps to the zoom rate

-6. add a progress dialog or progress bar when importing object
+5. add a progress dialog or progress bar when importing object